sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 Oh boy, Joe was depressed.
 Then panic followed depression.
 How should he fix that?
 How should he fix that without having to fix it again a month later when a new feature (a new view type) must be implemented?

 So Joe started to draw on a whiteboard his requirements.
 But not a single good idea came out.
 He was so sad, he thought back to the days when he was a little child.
 How easy was life during childhood.
-The only thing he had to worry those days was to clean up his room after he had finished to play lego.
+The only thing he had to worry those days was to clean up his room after he had finished to play Lego.
 Lego?
 Wait, wait, wait!
-Joe had a brilliant idea: What he really needs is to built adapter like building a lego house: Take an empty fundament and then stick together that lego pieces you really need.
-If you need a window in your lego house, take a window piece.
-If you need a roof slope take the corresponding lego piece.
-If your lego house needs a backyard, take a lego flower.
+Joe had a brilliant idea: What he really needs is to built adapter like building a Lego house: Take an empty fundament and then stick together that Lego pieces you really need.
+If you need a window in your Lego house, take a window piece.
+If you need a roof slope take the corresponding Lego piece.
+If your Lego house needs a backyard, take a Lego flower.

 Damn, and then he get the overall picture:

  > Favor composition over inheritance

 So many times he had agreed on "Favor composition over inheritance" while discussing with other developers.
 Until now it was just a good slogan but he never really have build something according this principle.
 So an empty Adapter is the fundament.
-ViewTypes are the reusable components like a lego piece.
+ViewTypes are the reusable components like a Lego piece.

-So Joe defined the lego pieces for `NewsTipAdapter` (the adapter for the new app) as follows:
+So Joe defined the Lego pieces for `NewsTipAdapter` (the adapter for the new app) as follows:

 {% highlight java %}
 public class NewsTeaserAdapterDelegate {